alexandrebobkov/ESP-Nodes/rainmaker.md

 <img alt="ESP-IDF.
 Create a New Project" src="https://alexandrebobkov.github.io/ESP-Nodes/assets/Espressif-Rainmaker_004.png" width="70%"/>

-### Modify Configuration
+### III.
+Modify Configuration

-Navigate to the ESP-IDF: SDK Configuration Editor (menuconfig).
-Some of the default values provided by RainMaker Switch template need to be changed in order to match GPIO used to turn LED Lights on or off.
+ESP-IDF **menuconfig** contains settings that define hardware configuration.
+For example, GPIO used to control power relay, etc. To set configuration values, navigate to the ESP-IDF: SDK Configuration Editor (menuconfig).
+Some of the default values are pre-defined by the RainMaker Switch template; however, the specific number of GPIO used to turn LED Lights on or off needs to be entered.

-Click on Example Configuration section, and change **Output GPIO** value to _4_, which corresponds to the GPIO connected to the LED lights control pin.
+To do so, click on Example Configuration section, and change **Output GPIO** value to _4_, which corresponds to the GPIO connected to the LED lights control pin.

 Set **Claiming Type** to _Assisted_, and **Provisioning Transport Method** to _BLE_.